Mlindi Nhanha

-Mlindi Advent Nhanha (born 1969 or 1970) is a South African politician and businessman from the Eastern Cape who has served as a permanent delegate to the National Council of Provinces since 2019.
+Mlindi Advent Nhanha (born 3 July 1969) is a South African politician and businessman from the Eastern Cape who has served as a permanent delegate to the National Council of Provinces since 2019.
 Nhanha is a member of the Democratic Alliance.

 Nhanha had previously been a member of the African National Congress before joining the Congress of the People.
 He served as a COPE Member of Parliament during the Fourth Parliament (2009–2014).

 Background

 Nhanha was involved in anti-apartheid activities and held leadership positions in the Alice Student Congress, the Border Student Congress, the South African Youth Congress, the African National Congress as well as the party's youth wing, the African National Congress Youth League.

 Parliamentary career

 Nhanha left the ANC following the party's 2007 Polokwane Conference where Jacob Zuma was elected party president, saying the ANC had lost its way.
 He subsequently joined the Congress of the People, a breakaway party formed by disgruntled anti-Zuma ANC members.
 Nhanha stood as one of the party's parliamentary candidates in the 2009 general elections and was elected to the National Assembly, the lower house of parliament.
 In November 2010, Minister of Rural Development and Land Reform Gugile Nkwinti dismissed nepotism allegations levelled against him by Nhanha "with contempt".

 Considering Nhanha was not a COPE parliamentary candidate for the 2014 general elections, he delivered his farewell speech to the National Assembly on 13 March 2014.